 - The CSI-RS has same QCL source as the active TCI state of one of the PDSCHs and has different QCL-TypeD from the other PDSCH.

-- The CSI-RS and both of the PDSCHs are on the same OFDM symbol(s).
+- The CSI-RS and [one or ]both of the PDSCHs are on the same OFDM symbol(s).

-- [FFS: The CSI-RS and only one of the PDSCHs with different QCLed typeD are on the same OFDM symbol(s)]

-- Resources of the active TCI states for the two PDSCHs have been reported as a resource group in Rel-17 group-based RSRP report.
+- The two CSI-RS have been reported as a resource group in Rel-17 group-based RSRP report.

-- [FFS how to capture UE is activated with multi-Rx operation]